zeynabizadi/zeynabizadi.github.io/README.md

-# Zeynab Izadi - Full Stack Developer Portfolio 🚀
+# Zeynab Izadi - Designer Portfolio 🚀

-A modern, responsive, multi-language portfolio website showcasing my expertise as a Full Stack Developer and Android Developer.
+A modern, responsive, multi-language portfolio website showcasing my expertise as a Designer and Designer.
 Built with cutting-edge technologies and optimized for SEO performance.

 ## 🌟 Key Features